rocket-pool/old.docs.rocketpool.net/src/guides/node/withdraw.md

 Select which minipool you'd like to distribute and close from the list, confirm the action, and wait for your transaction to be validated.
 Once it does, your share of the minipool balance (and your refund) will be sent to your withdrawal address, and the minipool will enter the `finalized` state.

-You can verify it by looking at the transaction on a block explorer; for example, feel free to look at [the transaction for closing the above minipool (Prater Testnet)](https://zhejiang.beaconcha.in/tx/0x5557d5e052422d4a46bb4204cabb8093b22fc944664aa0d5d4e8c9adca1865a5).
+You can verify it by looking at the transaction on a block explorer; for example, see [the transaction for closing the above minipool (Goerli Testnet)](https://goerli.etherscan.io/tx/0xe81415b3b66f9b42d43ac17a0983e792725726c9fdd35ac855745bd12a053509).

 ### Unstaking RPL